Thousands of people will take to the streets for Pride celebrations this month, which means arrests will occur.

 Will a Bail Bondsman Post my Bail

-A local bail bond agent can help you navigate your release from jail – providing that they themselves are open-minded, non-judgmental, and an advocate for LGBTQ rights.
+A local bail bond agent can help you navigate your release from jail – providing that they are open-minded, non-judgmental, and an advocate for LGBTQ rights.

 Rather than being responsible for the entire amount of the bail set, you will post 10% to secure the bond, and the bail bondsman will post the rest.
 They often require collateral in the form of property to minimize their financial risk.